A Life of Service

 “I can relate to my clients,” Culver says.

-Culver also makes a point to forge a personal connection with clients.
-He explains that many wouldn’t know he’s the organization’s founder and president by the way he interacts with folks.
+Culver also makes a point to forge a personal connection with clients, saying many wouldn’t know he’s the organization’s founder and president by the way he interacts with folks.
 Culver says he eats dinner with clients and when it’s time to work or clean, he’s “in sneakers and jeans cleaning right along with them.”

-The time spent with clients is part of Culver’s overall philosophy about providing holistic treatment that addresses all of a client’s needs.
-Culver says he wants clients to feel comfortable and safe.
-This will give the client a feeling of security to help them open up during counseling.
-It will also aid in their recovery by giving them a true support network
+This time spent with clients is part of Culver’s overall philosophy about providing holistic treat- ment that addresses all of a client’s needs.
+Culver says he wants clients to feel comfortable and safe, because not only will a feeling of security help them open up during counseling, it will also aid in their recovery by giving them a true support network

 Culver describes himself as a “servant” of others, saying he learned from his mother and grandparents about the importance of helping those in need.

 “I just love helping people,” Culver says.
-“I’ll give my last dollar and the shirt off my back to help someone.”
+“I’ll give my last dollar and the shirt o my back to help some- one.”

 Whether through direct support or simply thoughts and prayers, Culver says he knows he got where he is today, in part, because people were there to support him.
 Now, he says he just wants to return the favor and do what he can to improve the lives of others.